You recite it. But do you understand it?

-In the early church many converts died for their faith.
-So they needed to have a good idea what they might die for!
-Early church pastors and theologians used the Apostles’ Creed as the essential guide to the basics of the Christian life.
+The fact that so many in the early church died for their faith means they were caught up in something greater than themselves.
+What were those truths?
+How did they empower a revolution?
+How did early church pastors and theologians use the Apostles’ Creed as the essential guide to the basics of the Christian life?

 The Christian Essentials series passes down tradition that matters.
 The ancient church was founded on basic biblical teachings and practices like the Ten Commandments, baptism, the Apostles’ Creed, the Lord’s Supper, the Lord’s Prayer, and corporate worship.
 These basics of the Christian life have sustained and nurtured every generation of the faithful—from the apostles to today.
 The books in the Christian Essentials series open up the meaning of the foundations of our faith.